Pandava Thoothar Perumal Temple: Architecture

 The temple in Periya Kanchipuram, a locality in central Kanchipuram, a South Indiann town in the state of Tamil Nadu.
 The main entrance of the temple faces east and the temple has a rectangular plan.
 The temple has a four-tiered rajagopuram and a single precinct enclosed in the walls.
 The Maha mandapa is believed to have been built by the Cholas, while the adjacent hall during the period of the Vijayanagara Empire.

-The central shrine of the temple has a large image of the presiding deity Pandava Tutar, which has a height of 25 ft.
-Such a large historical image of Krishna is unique.
+The central shrine of the temple has a large image of the presiding deity Pandava Tutar, which is measured at a height of 25 ft.
+Such a large historical image of Krishna is unique, for the only idols of similar statures are the main idols of the Ulagalantha Perumal Temple, located in Kanchipuram and in Tirukoilur.
 The deity is seen seated in Arda Padmasana posture with his right leg bent to the basement.
 Since Krishna appeared in human form, the icon has only two arms, unlike other temples, where he is depicted with four or more hands.
 The right palm depicts the abhayamudra for protection and the left arm depicts Varadamudra for giving boon.
 The shrine faces east and the vimana of the temple is called Bhadra Vimana.

 The preceding hall to the main sanctum, Mukha Mandapa, has bronze images of the festival deities of the temple and the Alvars.
 The most prominent of them is of Arulala Permula Emburamanar, the disciple of Ramanuja, whose image is rarely found in other Vishnu temples.

 The Shrine of Rukmini is located to the south of the main shrine and has the image of Rukmini.
 There are modern additions like Chakratalvar with an image of Narasimha on it reverse located behind the main shrine.
 Matsya Tirtham, the temple tank, is located on the northeastern side of the temple.